KHZ-INTL/sddm-video-music-theme/README.md

 # sddm-video-music theme
-This is a SDDM theme based on [@Eayu's Clairvoyance](https://github.com/Eayu/sddm-theme-clairvoyance) theme but also includes code from [@3ximus](https://github.com/3ximus/aerial-sddm-theme) aerial-sddm-theme.
+This is a SDDM theme based on [@Eayu's](https://github.com/Eayu/sddm-theme-clairvoyance) Clairvoyance theme but also includes code from [@3ximus](https://github.com/3ximus/aerial-sddm-theme) Aerial-sddm-theme.
 The Clairvoyance theme was modified to have videos play as background and also play music.
 Music and videos are loaded from a playlist.
 To avoid reinventing the "wheel" I have used most of the code from the Clairvoyance and aerial-sddm-theme.

 ## What has changed?
 + User selection is disabled, but you can change that in the Main.qml file: